ManelQM/ManelQM/README.md

 ## Beyond Technology

-Apart from my technical endeavors, I am also a passionate bassist and have a profound interest in music and graphic arts.
+I am also a passionate bassist and have a profound interest in music and graphic arts.
 I find music to be a powerful form of expression, which complements my technical focus and allows me to channel my creativity.

+Apart from my technical endeavors, I am an avid reader, constantly immersing myself in new philosophical trends and exploring the depths of artificial intelligence.
+I believe in staying informed about the latest advancements in both fields to broaden my perspectives and stay on top of the cutting-edge developments.

 ## GitHub & Collaboration